 Washing an entire house by hand is exhausting and dangerous.
-Climbing around a roof or on ladders is ill advised without proper training or equipment.
+Climbing around a roof or on ladders is ill-advised without proper training or equipment.
 The only other reasonable way to clean your vinyl siding would be to use a pressure washer.
 Without excellent training and a skilled hand, you could damage your siding or even worse, destroy it.
 Vinyl siding can easily be damaged by an aggressive pressure washer and if it is left to the elements will become damaged, weathered and faded.
 Hiring a professional is not only great for the appearance of your home, but is also environmentally smart.

 Window Genie has years of experience perfecting the art of house washing.
 Window Genie’s house washing service can safely and effectively improve the appearance of the exterior of your home, office, condo or apartment building.
 Using low pressure and home-safe cleaning products, our proven house wash process will effectively and affordably remove the build-up from your vinyl siding.
-Window Genie’s field technicians are fully trained, insured, bonded and equipped with the appropriate equipment for every surface and every stain.
+Window Genie’s professionals are fully trained, insured, bonded and equipped with the appropriate equipment for every surface and every stain.
 Think of hiring professional pressure washers as your way of preserving your vinyl siding while going green and saving Mother Earth from another heap of non-biodegradable materials.